 Maui No Ka Oi.
 You’ll hear this local boast many times.
-And, indeed, visitors think Maui’s the best too, for about 2.5 million of them came last year.
+And, indeed, visitors think Maui’s the best too.
+About 2.7 million of them came last year.
 Maui has topped the Conde Nast Traveler’s list of Best Islands in the U.S. for more than two decades in a row.

 No wonder.
 Maui’s gifts are many — 81 beaches, four manicured resorts, 14 golf courses, a 10,000-foot volcano, half the world’s population of humpback whales and more than 750 species of reef fish.
-Vacationers play on, under and over the sea, hike, bike, explore cultural sites and shop.
+Vacationers play on, under and over the sea.
+They hike, bike, shop and explore cultural sites.
 Museums, historic churches, funky towns and farms all beckon for attention.
-We’re taking in all of Maui Nui, which includes Moloka‘i and Lana‘i as well as Hawaii’s second largest, and the country’s most popular island.
+We’re covering all of Maui Nui, which includes Moloka‘i and Lana‘i, as well as Hawaii’s second largest island.

 Before you buy your airline tickets for Maui, check out the destination basics section on this Bindu Trips site.
 They tell you things to know before you book and buy, help you plan where to go and give you the backstory behind what you’ll see.

 We’ll tell you how to make smart choices with a Vacation Planner 101, giving you the low-down on various island areas, where to stay to meet your budget and interests and how to get from point A to B.

 Then we’ll get to Maui basics, as in beaches that rim the island like a string of pearls.
 The itinerary gives a rundown on the island’s sandy strands and coves of West, South and East Maui, as well as Moloka‘i and Lana‘i.
 We’ll tell you the best beaches for snorkeling, stand-up paddle boarding, surfing, Boogie boarding, walking or just stretching out on the sand.